dose3d/g4rt-webui/jsroot-fork/docs/JSROOT.md

 Following methods can be applied: "box", "pnt", "size", "ray" and "dflt".
 See more info in draw options description for TGeo classes.

 Here is [running example](https://root.cern/js/latest/api.htm#custom_html_geometry) and [source code](https://github.com/root-project/jsroot/blob/master/demo/tgeo_build.htm).

+### Custom user class

+There is [code example](https://github.com/root-project/jsroot/tree/master/demo/custom) how custom user class can be implemented.
+It shows usage of different draw options for the class and ability to access sub-elements of the object using specialized `expand` function.

 ### Use with Node.js